euratom-software/calcam/docs/source/intro_install_setup.rst

 Installing for Development
 --------------------------
 If you plan to make any modifications to /  do any development work on Calcam, and want to be able to edit the Calcam source code without having to run the setup script again to have your changes take effect, you can install Calcam in development / eidtable mode.
-It is also recommended to clone the Calcam source using SSH in this case so that you can push back to GitHub.

 Option 1: Using Git
 ~~~~~~~~~~~~~~~~~~~
 If you want to clone the project directly from GuitHub and install in editable mode, this can be done with the command::

-	pip install -v -e git+ssh://git@github.com/euratom-software/calcam.git@master#egg=calcam
+	pip install -v -e git+https://github.com/euratom-software/calcam.git@master#egg=calcam

 This will clone the calcam git repository and install in editable mode, so you can make changes to the downloaded code which will take effect without reinstalling.